kitnil/awesome/README.md

 ## Go

+- [kubectl-trace](https://github.com/iovisor/kubectl-trace) - Schedule bpftrace programs on your kubernetes cluster using the kubectl
+- [go-flutter](https://github.com/go-flutter-desktop/go-flutter) - Bringing Flutter to Windows, MacOS and Linux - through the power of Go and GLFW.
 - [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) - dnscrypt-proxy 2 - A flexible DNS proxy, with support for encrypted DNS protocols.
 - [server](https://github.com/gotify/server) - A simple server for sending and receiving messages in real-time per WebSocket.
 (Includes a sleek web-ui)
 - [webproc](https://github.com/jpillora/webproc) - Wrap any program in a simple web-based user-interface